pretix/pretix-passbook/README.rst

 4. Setup your *Pass Type ID certificate* in pretix within global settings
     - Add your Team ID
-      (The Team ID can be found under "Organizational Unit" when opening the passbook certificate, e.g. with Keychain on MacOS or you can find it in your `Apple developer account`_)
+      (The Team ID can be found under "Organizational Unit" when opening the certificate, e.g. with Keychain on MacOS or you can find it in your `Apple developer account`_)
     - Add the Pass Type ID
-      (The Pass Type ID is your identifier, for example pass.pretix.example)
+      (The Pass Type ID is your identifier, for example ``pass.pretix.example``)
-    - Upload the *Pass Type ID certificate* (pass-pretix.pem)
+    - Upload the *Pass Type ID certificate* (``pass-pretix.pem``)
     - Add the right *Apple Intermediate Certificate* for your certificate to *Passbook CA of Apple*
       (You can download the current certificate from Apple at https://www.apple.com/certificateauthority/AppleWWDRCAG4.cer)
-    - Paste the *RSA private key* (pass-pretix.key) into the secret key field
+    - Paste the *RSA private key* (``pass-pretix.key``) into the secret key field
-    - If you have configured your RSA private key with a password, it is necessary to provide it in pretix
+    - If you have configured your *RSA private key* with a password, it is necessary to provide it in pretix
     - Click on `Save`

 Enjoy!